Xavier vs. Seton Hall Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Xavier Performance Insights

-- The Musketeers' +55 scoring differential (outscoring opponents by 4.6 points per game) is a result of scoring 75.4 points per game (174th in college basketball) while allowing 70.8 per outing (179th in college basketball).
+- The Musketeers average 75.4 points per game (175th in college basketball) while giving up 70.8 per outing (180th in college basketball).
+They have a +55 scoring differential overall and outscore opponents by 4.6 points per game.

-- The 39.9 rebounds per game Xavier averages rank 57th in the nation, and are 3.1 more than the 36.8 its opponents grab per contest.
+- The 39.9 rebounds per game Xavier averages rank 58th in the country, and are 3.1 more than the 36.8 its opponents grab per outing.

-- Xavier knocks down 6.3 three-pointers per game (286th in college basketball), while its opponents have made 6.3 on average.
+- Xavier makes 6.3 three-pointers per game (287th in college basketball) at a 32.3% rate (234th in college basketball), compared to the 6.3 its opponents make while shooting 30.0% from beyond the arc.

 Seton Hall Performance Insights

-- The Pirates' +84 scoring differential (outscoring opponents by 7.0 points per game) is a result of putting up 75.6 points per game (168th in college basketball) while allowing 68.6 per contest (126th in college basketball).
+- The Pirates have a +84 scoring differential, topping opponents by 7.0 points per game.
+They're putting up 75.6 points per game, 170th in college basketball, and are giving up 68.6 per contest to rank 125th in college basketball.

-- Seton Hall hits 5.4 three-pointers per game (328th in college basketball), 2.7 fewer than its opponents.
-It is shooting 30.8% from beyond the arc (288th in college basketball) and its opponents are shooting 33.9%.
+- Seton Hall makes 5.4 three-pointers per game (331st in college basketball), 2.7 fewer than its opponents.

-- Seton Hall has committed 1.2 fewer turnovers than its opponents, averaging 11.5 (154th in college basketball) while forcing 12.7 (125th in college basketball).
+- Seton Hall wins the turnover battle by 1.2 per game, committing 11.5 (154th in college basketball) while its opponents average 12.7.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.